sughoshdeshpande7/Santander-Customer-Satisfaction/README.md

 ## 🌟 Overview
 Predicting customer dissatisfaction is critical for proactive customer retention.
 This project addresses noisy, imbalanced data using techniques like SMOTE, hyperparameter tuning, and ensemble learning.

+This project is a solution to the [Santander Customer Satisfaction Kaggle Competition](https://www.kaggle.com/c/santander-customer-satisfaction).
+The primary focus was on creating a high-performing machine learning model locally, All data preprocessing, modeling, and evaluation were conducted locally using Google Colab.The model was developed and fine-tuned locally, and the results reflect its performance on unseen test data.</br>
+The final predictions (`results/predictions.csv`) were submitted to the Kaggle competition for evaluation, achieving a score of <b> 0.80687 </b>.

 ### Key Features:
 - Preprocessing with SMOTE to balance the dataset.
 - Hyperparameter tuning of decision trees.